ucb-eecs251b/sp22-labs/lab1/spec.md

 increased designer productivity and faster design iteration.
 We just scratched the surface in this lab, but there are always more interesting features being integrated into Chipyard.
 We recommend that you continue to explore what you can build with Chipyard given this introduction!

 ## Acknowledgements
-Most of the thanks goes to Daniel Grubb who wrote this lab for Spring 2020's EE241B.
-Thank you also to Alon Amid and the whole Chipyard dev team for figures and documentation on Chipyard.
+Thank you to Daniel Grubb and Harrison Liew for authoring this lab, and thank you to Alon Amid and the entire Chipyard dev team for figures and documentation on Chipyard.